NabeelWasTaken/InvestmentDatabaseProject/README.md

 - As a User, I will be to see how much money can possibly grow if I invest money there.
 - As a User, I will be able to view advise given by expert stock investors.
 - As a User, I will be able to retrieve my investment portfolio.
-- As a User, I will be able to view my added data.
+- As a User, I will be able to view my added expenses.

 **Why is this project interest to me?**